Five Tips For Successful Forex Money Management

 Something that many traders are guilty of is never withdrawing their profit, or not doing it regularly enough.

-If you start to make a sizable amount of profit on your trading account - take it out, enjoy it, do something worthwhile with the money.
+If you start to make a sizeable return in your trading account - withdraw some of it, enjoy it, do something worthwhile with the money.

 As we said at the beginning, part of Forex money management is maximising your profit.
 In order to do this, you need to look after your profit when there is one.
 The longer the money sits in your trading account, the more likely you are to trade with it and possibly lose it.

 These five tips for successful Forex money management should stand you in good stead when starting up as a trader.
 Remember to stick to your rules once you have established exactly what they are.
-For example, you may decide to write down the something like the following as part of your overall trading plan, you may choose to incorporate the following Forex money management system:
+For example, as part of your overall trading plan, you may choose to incorporate the following Forex money management system:

 - I will not risk more than 3% of my account balance on any one trade